-Figure 12 Home : VPN Status
+Figure 14 Home: VPN Status

-Table 9 Home: VPN Status
+Table 10 Home: VPN Status

 LABEL DESCRIPTION This is the security association index number.
 Name This field displays the identification name for this VPN policy.
+Local Network This field displays the IP address of the computer using the VPN IPSec feature of your ZyWALL.
+Remote Network This field displays IP address (in a range) of computers on the remote network behind the remote IPSec router.
 Encapsulation This field displays Tunnel or Transport mode.
 IPSec Algorithm This field displays the security protocols used for an SA.
 Both AH and ESP increase ZyWALL processing requirements and communications latency (delay).
 Poll Interval(s) Enter the time interval for refreshing statistics in this field.
 Set Interval Click this button to apply the new poll interval you entered in the Poll Interval(s) field.
 Stop Click Stop to stop refreshing statistics.